carlosmmatos/fal-con-24/labs/lab2/README.md

 ## Overview

-In this lab, you will learn how we can leverage the Falcon Discover API via the `crowdstrike.falcon.falcon_discover` Ansible dynamic inventory to combat Shadow IT.
+In this lab, you will learn how to leverage the Falcon Discover API via the `crowdstrike.falcon.falcon_discover` Ansible dynamic inventory to combat Shadow IT.
 This lab will demonstrate how to use the Falcon Discover dynamic inventory to identify all the assets in your environment, and how to use the filters and dynamic inventory features of Ansible to target specific assets for remediation.
 In our case, we will be deploying the Falcon sensor against unmanaged assets.

 ## Objectives

+By the end of this lab, you will be able to:

-- Learn how to use the Falcon Discover Dynamic Inventory to identify assets in your environment
+- Use the Falcon Discover Dynamic Inventory to identify assets in your environment
-- Learn how to use Ansible filters to target specific assets
+- Use Ansible filters to target specific assets
-- Learn how to group assets using Ansible's dynamic inventory
+- Group assets using Ansible's dynamic inventory
-- Learn how to modify host variables in Ansible's dynamic inventory
+- Modify host variables in Ansible's dynamic inventory
-- Learn how to use Ansible to deploy the Falcon sensor against unmanaged assets
+- Use Ansible to deploy the Falcon sensor against unmanaged assets

 ## Steps